Top 10 Public Universities in the USA in 2025

-In the United States, universities are divided into private and public.
+In the US, universities are divided into private and public.
 Private ones receive most of their funding from endowments and tuition, while public universities also get funding from the government.
 This means public universities tend to be cheaper to attend, especially for in-state students.
 Public universities also typically offer a larger variety of degree programs.

 A street view of Hollywood in Los Angeles